Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 ~~~
 {: .output}

-If we navigate into the output file created by Prokka we can then list and see that Prokka has generated
+If we navigate into the output file created by Prokka we can then list and see that Prokka has generated many files.

 ~~~
 cd bin.6